It has been more than a half-decade since the Nike Air Yeezy 2 “Red October” released to the public in the most unexpected of fashion.

-Dropping on February 9th, 2014 – a Sunday of all days – the bold but still mysterious sneaker was released via Twitter link like many a Nike shoe of the time but with far more context, storylines and surprise than any shoe before or any shoe after.
+Dropping on February 9th, 2014 – a Sunday of all days – the bold but still mysterious sneaker was released via a Twitter link like many a Nike shoe of the time but with far more context, storylines, and surprise than any shoe before or any shoe after.

 Funny and full-circle enough, the alpha and omega of this sneaker is fully laced to Twitter.

 The saga over the “Red October” Yeezy 2s all started with the possibility of another Yeezy 2 colorway itself.

 Back in October of 2012 — months after the launch of 5,000 Black/Solar Red and “Pure Platinum” Yeezy 2s each on June 9, 2012 — Jordan Brand vet Gentry Humphrey, then at Nike Sportswear, responded to a fan on Twitter regarding a possible third colorway of said shoe.

 His response, “things r still n the works,” was not a break the Internet moment in regards to likes or RTs but enough to get the sneaker community hoping.

 It wouldn’t be until April 5th, 2013 – a half year after the Gentry tweet – that the world would see for the first time what could be the third and final Yeezy 2 colorway.

 Shared by @simon5302, a noted sneaker collector, the factory style shot showcased an all-red Nike Air Yeezy 2 with grey laces and gold lace tips.
 This was enough for sneaker blogs and social media to get excited despite the fact that a Yeezy 2 hadn’t released at retail in roughly a year.